“Great fun. The world needs Mirabelle’s feistiness, intelligence, and charm.”

 —James Runcie, author of the Grantchester mysteries

-In the years following World War II, former Secret Service employee Mirabelle Bevan has found a refuge in the quiet coastal town of Brighton.
-But she can’t seem to resist an attraction to danger and a thirst for justice . . .
+In the years following World War II, former Secret Service employee Mirabelle Bevan can’t seem to resist an attraction to danger and a thirst for justice . . .

-When Lindon turns up the next day in Brighton, desperately seeking help, Mirabelle counsels him to cooperate with the authorities.
-After the local police take the musician into custody and ship him off to Scotland Yard, Mirabelle and her best friend, Vesta Churchill, hop a train to London in search of the truth.
+The mysterious disappearance of eighteen-year-old debutante Rose Bellamy Gore, last seen outside a Soho jazz club in the company of a saxophone player named Lindon Claremont, has the London tabloids in a frenzy.
+When Lindon turns up in Brighton desperately seeking help, Mirabelle counsels him to cooperate with the authorities.
+But after the local police take the musician into custody and ship him off to Scotland Yard, Mirabelle and her best friend, Vesta Churchill, decide to take matters into their own hands.

-As they scour smoky jazz clubs searching for clues to the deb’s disappearance, they descend into a sinister underworld where the price of admission can be one’s life.
+After hopping a train to London, Mirabelle and Vesta scour smoky jazz clubs searching for clues to the deb’s disappearance.
+What they find is a sinister underworld where the price of admission can be one’s life.
 Mirabelle will need to draw on her espionage skills to improvise her way out of a disappearing act of her own . . .